Cove Point Light Station April 2013

 The lighthouse was originally lighted with oil lamps and reflectors as the light source.
 In 1855 a fifth-order Fresnel lens was installed and then upgraded in 1857 with a fourth-order Fresnel lens.
 In 1928 the fuel source was converted from kerosene to electricity.
 The light is visible for 12 nautical miles.

 The keeper’s house was expanded several times.
 In 1883 a full second floor was added and in 1925 a large dormer was provided on top for another half story.
-The enlarged structure was divided into two apartments for keeper and assistant keeper and families.
+The enlarged structure was divided into two apartments for the keeper and assistant keeper and families.
 In the 1950s a small two-bedroom house was built for a third keeper.
-During this addition an office building was added.
+During this addition, an office building was added.

 Over the years several changes occurred with the fog signal.
-In 1858 the bell apparatus was replaced with a clock-work mechanism.
+In 1858 the bell apparatus was replaced with a clockwork mechanism.
 The current bell shed was built in 1901 to house an engine powered Daboll trumpet fog horn.
-The bell was mounted on the roof as backup.
+The bell was mounted on the roof as a backup.
 Around 1950 the fog signal was moved to a brick building that also housed a radio beacon.
 Both buildings remain today.
 In 1969 the air horn was replaced with an electric diaphone signal, which could be heard for two miles.
-The radio beacon has been discontinued, and on August 16, 1986 the lighthouse was officially automated.
+The radio beacon has been discontinued, and on August 16, 1986, the lighthouse was officially automated.
 With computer monitoring equipment installed, today the lighthouse is managed remotely from Baltimore, MD.